 The trailhead at 477 Greely Road includes a large gravel parking area and a portable toilet.
-The trail between the parking area and the Pond is an old gravel road ideal for baby carriages and gentle strolls — wide and flat with occasional small ruts.
-Most trails on the Preserve are primitive, with rocks and roots.
+The trail between the parking area and the pond is an old gravel road ideal for baby carriages and gentle strolls — wide and flat with occasional small ruts.
+Most other trails on the preserve are primitive, with rocks and roots.

 Beginning in early Spring you can see Ring-necked Ducks, Mallards and Canada Geese on the shores of Knight’s Pond.
 There are also Yellow-rumped and Palm Warblers starting at the end of April and the beginning of May.
 This bird rich habitat is a joy to visit.
 For more information visit: The Best Birding in the Royal River watershed.

-The Preserve has a rich variety of habitat, including a rare Oak-Hickory Forest, and many significant Vernal Pools which provide breeding habitat for salamanders, frogs, and more.
-While Oak-Hickory Forests are common on the eastern seaboard, Knight’s Pond is one of the northernmost examples of this type of forest with blueberry undergrowth, scarlet tanagers, and other delightful features.
+The preserve has a rich variety of habitat, including a rare Oak-Hickory Forest, and many significant Vernal Pools which provide breeding habitat for salamanders, frogs, and more.
+While Oak-Hickory Forests are common on the eastern seaboard to our south, Knight’s Pond is one of the northernmost examples of this type of forest with blueberry undergrowth, scarlet tanagers, and other delightful features.

 This seven page document from the Maine Natural Areas Program describes the ecology of the Oak-Hickory Forest, the vernal pools, and other wetlands on the Preserve.